microsoft/dist-ir/docs/ir.md

 - Add functionality to `SequentialExecutor` to handle `Pmap`
 - ~~Take union of input and output devices when synchronizing in `DistributedSimulator`~~
 - ~~Create fresh context for `Pmap` in `DistributedSimulator` instead of recursively passing same state~~

+- Can we do without a special BroadcastScatterOpRegisterEntry?
+- Why do we even need types at op creation time?
+- Think about best way to create pmap device variable: before/after submodule creation?

+- Add syntax of textual representation and examples of supported ops
+- Make sure parallel examples are consistent with above syntax

+- Maybe one problem with the return value of a pmap or scatter is that we are expecting things to have types but not shapes at module creation time, and then run a shape inference pass later to fill in the shapes.
+Would it be cleaner to just infer shapes and fill in a "full" type at op-creation time?
+Will we ever need to run shape inference later?

+## Problems

+- Should a tensor never have a device?
+What if a pmap's submodule expects a tensor?
+Then how do we enforce that it is on device d?
+Is it better to go back to all values have an `Option[Device]`?